fletchulence/fletchulence/README.md

 ## Bio:
+🤗  FullStack Web Developer always ready to accept a challenge.
+My passions are music, skiing and the great outdoors.

 🎓  I have had a fortunate education: Lehigh University, BS Mechanical Engineering <br>
 🌞  I have grown up in a fortunate area: Los Angeles, CA <br>
 📚  I have the good fortune to learn Software Development at BloomTech (FKA Lambda School) <br>